Kharsikar/kharsikar.github.io/_posts/2017-05-20-sarah-kirk-site-launched.md

 ---
 layout: post
-title: "Sarah Kirk's CV"
+title: "CV"
 date: 2017-05-20
 ---

-# CV
+# Sarah Kirk

 An excellent team player, I am creative and imaginative, a fast learner who is always willing to learn more, and with a positive attitude.
 I keep up to date with modern trends and technologies.